Prashanthib/Udacity_DataAnalyst/README.md

 temperatures.

 # Project2 - Investigate_TMDb_Movie_Dataset
 In this project, I have investigated and analyzed the TMDb movie dataset.
-This dataset contains The TMDb Movie data set contains data for 10,000 movies from the movie database(TMDb), inluding user ratings and revenue.
-In this project I mainly did Exploratory analysis to answer research questions such as top rated movies, top budgeted movies, most prefered actor etc.
+This dataset contains the TMDb Movie data set contains data for 10,000 movies from the movie database(TMDb), including user ratings and revenue.
+In this project, I mainly did Exploratory analysis to answer research questions such as top-rated movies, top budgeted movies, most preferred actors, etc.

 # Project3 - A_B_Test Analysis
 A/B tests are very commonly performed by data analysts and data scientists.
 It is important that you get some practice working with